MSTeo01/old-website-2.0/index.md

 ## 👋 About me

-My name is Ming Senn Teo!
-I'm currently an undergraduate Data Science major at **UC Berkeley**!
+Hey!
+I'm Ming, a current undergrad student at **UC Berkeley** going for a major in Data Science!
 I dedicate my time to utilizing foundational techniques of Data Science to explore the impacts of climate change, learning about the price-setting process of hospital system and making it transparent to the public.

 I'm originally from Malacca, Malaysia 🇲🇾.